csvsoundsystem/nicar-cartodb-postgis/README.md

 ````
 SELECT * FROM postoffices_ne WHERE year < 1900

+-- filter by two conditions
 SELECT * FROM postoffices_ne WHERE year > 1900 AND year < 1920 AND daily_customers > 100

+-- filter by with an OR
 SELECT * FROM postoffices_ne WHERE year > 1900 OR daily_customers < 100

+-- More complex OR and AND
 SELECT * FROM postoffices_ne WHERE (year > 1900 AND year < 1920) OR daily_customers > 100
 ````